 LSWZ Level Switch Zone - From Table 1 (2) Range LSWP must be between for Level to pass.

-TRise Rise Time - The time measure between from 110% of Current RM to 90% of the Next RM Requirement.
-Passing value from (TBD) Table 3 based on Level Fill/Drain rate. (detects variable resistance)
+TRise Rise Time - The time measure between from 110% of Current RM to 90% of the Next RM

-RM Resistance Measurement - The next Resistance measurement that is recorded after Level measurement is grater than RTH when Filling.

-RTH Resistance Threshold. – Average of Maxim Level at the at current Resistance and Minimum Level Requirement at the next Resistance.

-RR Resistance Range - RM must be within range cited in Table 1 (2) for Resistance to pass.
+Figure 3 Illustrated Drain-Fill cycle

+Firgure 4.
+Automated ATP State Transition Diagram

+The Automated ATP is based on the spec, and these 3 figures.

+The oil level shall be cycled from full to empty prior to testing.

+The oil level shall be filled from empty to the Low Fill Limit and wait 3 seconds.

+The Resistance shall be measured.
+If in tolerance the test at this level is OK, else an Error Shall be logged.

+The above two steps are repeated for each Low Fill Limit.

+The oil level shall be drained from full to the High Drain Limit and wait 3 seconds.

+The Resistance shall be measured.
+If in tolerance the test at this level is OK, else an Error Shall be logged.

+The above two steps are repeated for each High Drain Limit.

+The DUT shall be recorded as PASS if no errors are recorded.

 Currently with one DataQ (8 channels will) will monitor 4 sensors, but the tank is fixtured to accommodate 12 sensors.
 One DataQ for 4 sensors.

 Multiple DUT units shall be tested per test cycle (level min-max-min cycle)